kalafut/brokenmold/_posts/2014-03-26-the-strange-world-of-cable-tv.md

 I'm doing this for one reason: my parents will be staying with us for a little while, and they're addicted to cable/satellite TV.
 It they don't get it, we'll all be miserable.

-When we don't have visitors, we're relying on over-the-airs channel into a DVR with great, economical success.
-My thoughts going into this DVR arrangement was that it would be something of a temporary splurge for us, but I doubt that's going to be the case.
+When we don't have visitors, we're relying on over-the-air channels into a [DVR](http://www.channelmaster.com/Products_s/329.htm) with great, economical success.
+My thought going into this Comcast DVR arrangement was that it would be something of a temporary splurge for us, but I was wrong.
 All of the programming looks like complete shit.
-I get depressed when I think that either: a) people want to watch it,  b) people pay $100/month for a couple of channels they want and/or have no idea how well antennas work.
+I get depressed when I think about: a) people want to watch it,  b) people pay $100/month for a couple of channels they want, c) most people don't know how well antennas work.

 I just don't get it.
 Our local PBS manages to find slots for some pretty interesting travel shows, but **The Travel Channel** fills it's vast schedule with shows about fast food and water parks.
 Just look at the [line-up](http://en.wikipedia.org/wiki/List_of_programs_broadcast_by_Travel_Channel).